 A systematic review and network meta-analysis of 34 randomized controlled trials (7289 patients and 7424 knees) found that there was higher radiological accuracy for computer-assisted and robotic-assisted surgery when compared to conventional knee arthroplasty, but no differences were found in clinical outcomes.
 A systematic overview of ten meta-analyses compared robotic-assisted versus conventional UKA and TKA.
 In UKA, one meta-analysis found improved clinical scores with robotic-assisted UKA, one found reduced complication rates, three found extended operation times with robotic-assisted UKA, and three found improved component positioning and alignment.
-In TKA, two studies found improved clinical scores and two found extended surgery times with robotic-assisted surgery, while five found improved component positioning and alignment.
-None of the included meta-analyses reported differences in survivorship when comparing conventional and robotic-assisted knee arthroplasty.
-The authors further noted, "six of the ten meta-analyses were of 'critically low quality,' calling for caution when interpreting results."
-64
+In TKA, two studies found improved clinical scores and two found extended surgery times with robotic-assisted surgery, whilefive foundimproved component positioning and alignment.
+In TKA, two studies found improved clinical accuracy for the included meta-analyses reported differences in survivorship when comparing conventional and robotic-assisted knee arthroplasty.
+The authors further noted, "six of the ten meta-analyses were of 'critically low quality,' calling for cautionwhen interpreting results."

 A randomized controlled trial of 1406 patients followed patients for a minimum of ten years after knee arthroplasty.
-700 patients (750 knees) received robotic-assisted TKA and 706 patients (766 knees) received conventional knee arthroplasty.
+700 patients (750 knees) received robotic-assisted TKA and 706 patients (766 knees) received conventional kneearthroplasty.
 In terms of functional outcome scores, aseptic loosening, overall survivorship, and complications, the authors found no significant differences between conventional knee arthroplasty and robotic-assisted arthroplasty.
-Similar findings were seen in other RCTs. ^{65, 66}
+Similar findings were seen in other RCTs.

 The body of randomized evidence specific to MAKO is limited.
-For MAKO-assisted TKA, a 2021 prospective randomized controlled trial found that there is some reduction in systemic inflammatory markers at 7 days postope ratively, compared to conventional knee arthroplasty.
+For MAKO-assisted TKA, a 2021 prospective randomized controlled trial found that there is some reduction in systemic inflammatory markers at 7 days postoperatively, compared to conventional knee arthroplasty.
 No significant reductions were noted at 6 hours, 1 day, 2 days, or 28 days, however, and therefore the significance of this transient reduction is unclear.
-67 No randomized data has been identified regarding the effect of MAKO-assisted TKA on patient-centered outcomes, compared to conventional knee arthroplasty.
+No randomized data has been identified regarding the effect of MAKO-assisted TKA on patient-centered outcomes, compared to conventional knee arthroplasty.

 For MAKO assisted UKA, a 2016 randomized controlled trial was done to evaluate robotic-assisted unicompartmental knee arthroplasty compared to conventional unicompartmental knee arthroplasty, with implant positioning as the primary endpoint.
 This study demonstrated increased accuracy of implant positioning but did not address patient-centered outcomes.
-A multi year exploratory study found no significant differences in numerous patient reported outcomes including UCLA score, Oxford Knee Score, American knee score, and several others.
-68 There were also no differences in revision and complication rates.
+A multi year exploratory study foundno significant differences in numerous patient reported outcomes including UCLA score, Oxford Knee Score, American knee score, and several others.
+There were also no differences in revision and complication rates.
 Only reintervention rate was significant at a single timepoint and based on an absolute difference of 4 cases.
-The authors concluded that "Larger multicentre studies, combined with registry data, in the future should provide sufficient data on large enough numbers of patients to allow robust sub-group analyses to determine which patients benefit most from the technology."
-62
+The authors concluded that "Larger multicentre studies, combined with registry data, in the future should provide sufficient data on large enough numbers of patients to allow robust sub-group analyses to determinewhich patients benefit most from the technology."

-The body of non-randomized data on MAKO/robotic assist is also inconsistent.
-Some authors find short term and immediate post operative improvements in pain scores and function, but the findings are not consistent and may not exceed the minimum clinically important difference.
-69-74
+The body of non-randomized dataon MAKO/robotic assist is also inconsistent.
+Some authors find short term and immediate post operative improvements in pain scores and function, but the findings are not consistent and may not exceed the minimum clinically important difference.69-74

 Follow up data beyond a year is limited.
-The limited availability of randomized data and inconsistent non-randomized data supports with the conclusion from numerous systematic reviews (including those specific to MAKO) $^{64, 71, 75-84}$ that further well designed mid and long term outcome studies are needed to establish the efficacy of this technology relative to conventional arthroplasty.
+The limited availability of randomized dataand inconsistent non-randomized data supports with the conclusionfrom numerous systematic reviews (includingthose specific to MAKO)64, 71, 75-84 that further well designed mid and long term outcome studies are needed to establish the efficacy of this technology relative to conventional arthroplasty.